Free, fast shipping with automatic refills. Easily pause or cancel anytime

 Nexplanon is a hormonal contraceptive implant that is both safe and reliable for women.
 Introduced in 2011, Nexplanon has been the preferred choice of patients and medical professionals alike.
 If you are a woman and you are currently in the process of evaluating your birth control options, you can read more about Nexplanon on Nurx™, an affordable and reliable platform providing women easy access to birth control products.
 We don’t offer Nexplanon as a birth control option but want to help you do your research on the birth control options out here.
-Check out the FAQ below to learn more or if you’re leaning toward taking birth control pills, chat with our team about how you can get your first pack for only $5.See full product details
+Check out the FAQ below to learn more or if you’re leaning toward taking birth control pills, chat with our team about how you can get your first pack for only $15.

 What Is the Cost of Nexplanon?